Note: This information was accurate as of 2007/8, but the situation is still evolving and changes are likely.

 Rules: Yes, there are rules in "paradise."
 Chagos is a corner of paradise but it will only be there for others if we're all conscious of "leaving a clean wake."
 In a nutshell, that means obeying the BIOT rules for conduct, fishing, and anchoring.
 All flora and fauna are protected, meaning we should "Take only photographs, and Leave only footprints".
 When you receive your permit, you will be sent the current regulations and anchoring information.

-Social life: Chagos breeds its own little communities of yachties, usually comprised of those who are multi-time visitors who may stay for months at the time, and the majority who only pass through once, staying a month or 2 (usually in March/April) before moving on.
+Social life: Chagos used to breed its own little communities of yachties, usually comprised of those who were multi-time visitors who stayed for months at the time.
+Now however, with the greatly curtailed time restrictions, the majority of yachts are those who only pass through once, staying a a few weeks before sailing on west or back to Asia.
 There is great camaraderie amongst the yachts, and a mixing of both new comers and old-timers.
 There are many excuses for potluck parties and daily "sundowners" on the beach, but the anchorages are large enough and plentiful enough that those seeking solitude and time to quietly commune with nature will find ample opportunity.

 ![]() An amazing sunset over Peros Banhos |

 Surviving the Isolation of Chagos: There is NOTHING here that was not put there by nature or brought aboard a cruising boat.
 No store, no supplies, no emergency repair facilities.
 But of course, that's part of the appeal of Chagos!
 All yachts arriving should have enough provisions on board to sustain themselves during their intended stay (including those days it is too rough to venture out fishing in the dinghy) plus their passages either east or west upon leaving.
 Before arrival, provisioning can be done easily in the Seychelles, SE Asia or Sri Lanka, and many staples are available in Addu, the southern-most Maldivian atoll, which is just a few hundred nm north.
-Some boats return there for provisions when needed.
+Boats used to return there for provisions but with a 28-day limit that is hardly needed.
 Since line-caught fresh fish is a mainstay and the best fishing is outside the fringing reefs, it pays to bring as much outboard fuel as possible.
-The fishing is awesome, but it's sad to see anyone treating Chagos as a tropical supermarket, filling the freezer for future use.
+The fishing is awesome, but it's infuriating to see anyone treating Chagos as a tropical supermarket, filling the freezer for future use.
 Staples (such as rice, noodles, flour, seasonings) are easy to keep aboard, but the fresh fruit and veggies become a challenge.
 There are some wells with fresh water -- either non-potable for laundry or drinkable if filtered.
 Some yachts have mastered gardening aboard and grow herbs, small lettuces and tomatoes on their aft decks!
 Arriving with a full stalk of bananas guarantees you a chance to meet some banana-starved yachties in your first days there.

 Because we are not to bother BIOT or the military base of Diego Garcia for anything short of a life-threatening emergency, the Chagos cruising community is self-sufficient -- there always seems to be some yachtie to help with a broken computer, generator, ripped sail, broken tooth, earache, whatever.
 Bring your own skills and be prepared to barter for what you need.
 It's a great community.